mamokarz/getting-started/DCF_Demo.md

 The current example produces the key_vault_v1i1 and sprinkler_v1i1 packages.
 The CMake will create the key_vault_v1i1.elf and key_vault_v1i1.bin for key_vault_v1i1 package in ".\build\packages\key_vault_v1i1" directory, and sprinkler_v1i1.elf and sprinkler_v1i1.bin for sprinkler_v1i1 package in ".\build\packages\sprinkler_v1i1" directory.

-For now, both packages was created to run in a specific memory address, key_vault_v1i1 shall be installed in the address 0x08050000, and sprinkler_v1i1 in the address 0x08057000.
+For now, both packages were created to run in a specific memory address, key_vault_v1i1 shall be installed in the address 0x08050000, and sprinkler_v1i1 in the address 0x08057000.

 ## Upload Binary to MCU Flash